-All distance education courses (i.e. online, hybrid, blended) align with the credit hour policies and definitions above stated.
+All distance-education courses (i.e. online, hybrid, blended) align with the credit-hour policies and definitions stated above.
 Distance education course learning objectives, assignments, and assessments are comparable to in-seat courses and require at least as many hours of study and provide the same rigor and, thus, result in the same credit hours awarded upon completion.

-Application of Federal Credit-Hour Policy to SRSU Instruction minute sessions or two, 75-minute sessions a week for at least fifteen weeks.
-Most lecture and seminar courses are awarded 3 credits.
+Application of Federal Credit-Hour Policy to SRSU Instruction direct faculty instruction and a minimum of two hours of student preparation time outside of class per week throughout the semester.
+A typical three-credit-hour course meets for three 50-minute sessions or two 75-minute sessions a week for at least 15 weeks.
+Most lecture and seminar courses are awarded three credits.